dvdvideo1234/GearAssemblyTool/readme.md

    point where the gears mesh.
 The gear position is displayed on the screen in red.
 The mass-center is used for all internal position calculations and it is proper origin to relate the offset on.
 The world space distances between the mass-centers and positions are displayed with yellow line.
-   The magenta line represents the distance vector between holder and origin the yellow trace and origin.
+   The magenta line represents the distance vector between holder and origin the green trace and origin.
    If you are still confused about this, please take a look at the diagram below:
 ```
 ![GearAssemblyCoordinates](https://raw.githubusercontent.com/dvdvideo1234/GearAssemblyTool/master/data/pictures/coordinates.jpg)